-- 33. Section 107 of the Penal Code is amended - (a) by renumbering the section as subsection (1) of that section, and by inserting immediately thereafter the following subsection (before Explanation 1): - "(2) A person may abet the doing of a thing despite the existence of facts of which he is unaware which make the doing of the thing impossible.";

-- (b) by deleting the words "wilful misrepresentation, or by wilful" in Explanation 1 and substituting the words "intentional misrepresentation, or by intentional"; and - (c) by deleting the word "wilfully" in the illustration and substituting the word "intentionally".
+- 33. Section 107 of the Penal Code is amended - (a) by renumbering the section as subsection (1) of that section, and by inserting immediately thereafter the following subsection (before Explanation 1): - "(2) A person may abet the doing of a thing despite the existence of facts of which he is unaware which make the doing of the thing impossible."; - (b) by deleting the words "wilful misrepresentation, or by wilful" in Explanation 1 and substituting the words "intentional misrepresentation, or by intentional"; and - (c) by deleting the word "wilfully" in the illustration and substituting the word "intentionally".

-- 34. Section 115 of the Penal Code is amended - (a) by deleting the words "7 years" (including in the Illustration) and substituting in each case the words "15 years"; and - (b) by deleting the words "14 years" (including in the Illustration) and substituting in each case the words "20 years".
+- 34. Section 115 of the Penal Code is amended - (a) by deleting the words "7 years" (including in the Illustration) and substituting in each case the words "15 years"; - (b) by inserting, immediately after the words "to fine" wherever they appear (including in the Illustration), the words "or to caning"; - (c) by deleting the words "14 years" (including in the Illustration) and substituting in each case the words "20 years"; and - (d) by deleting the words "to a fine" in the Illustration and substituting the words "to fine or to caning".